Busting common meat smoking myths

 I'm surprised by how many people still recommend to soak chips for upwards of an hour.
 I've even heard people I consider industry influencers mention soaking their wood chips before smoking.

 Let's think about wood for a minute.
 It floats.
 No matter how long it sits in the water, it still floats.
-That's because wood doesn’t absorb very much water.
+That's because wood doesn’t really absorb water.
 Remember, they make boats out of wood for this very reason.
 Soaking your wood before smoking negatively affects the quality of the smoke, it reduces the temperature of your fire and it definitely won't make your food taste any better.
-So save your time, and whatever liquid a recipe may call for, and skip the soaking phase.

 If you're worried about your wood chips catching fire (which isn't being prevented by soaking them, unless they're extinguishing your coals) then place your chips in a foil packet, poke a few holes in it and set it over a coal or two.